How to Make a Toilet Flush Better. I hate Flushing Twice

 - Remove the toilet tank lid and place it away in a safe place where it cannot fall off and break.

-- Check the water level in the tank relative to the top of the overflow tube.
+- Check the tank’s water level relative to the overflow tube’s top.

 - Check if your toilet uses a float ball or float cup.

-- If it uses a float ball, there an arm joining the ball to the fill valve.
-Where the arm is joint to the fill valve there is a screw.
+- If it uses a float ball, there is an arm joining the ball to the fill valve.
+Where the arm is joined to the fill valve, there is a screw.
 Using the screwdriver, turn this screw counterclockwise.
-Water level will start to rise in the tank.
+The water level will start to rise in the tank.
 Turn it until the level is where it should be.

-Once you have adjusted your toilet’s water level, flush the toilet and see if it flushes powerfully.
-If low water level was the reason for its weak flush then this repair should fix it.
+Once you have adjusted your toilet’s water level, flush it and see if it flushes powerfully.
+If the low water level was the reason for its weak flush, then this repair should fix it.

 3. Adjust the Flapper Chain